 Geography as an Interdisciplinary Field

-- Geography bridges the social sciences with the natural sciences puts the understanding of social and physical processes within the context of places and regions
+Geography bridges the social sciences and the natural sciences by placing the understanding of social and physical processes within the context of places and regions.
+That combination is what makes geography unique: it doesn't just ask what happens, but where it happens and why it happens there.

-- Modern geography is an all-encompassing discipline that seeks to understand the Earth and all of its human and natural complexities, not merely where objects are, but how they have changed and come to be
+Modern geography seeks to understand the Earth and all of its human and natural complexities.
+It goes beyond simply locating objects on a map.
+Geographers want to know how places have changed over time and what forces drove those changes.

 Branches of Geography

-- There are two main branches of geography: physical geography and human geography
+The two main branches are physical geography and human geography.

-- Physical geography examines the natural environment and how the climate, vegetation & life, soil, water, and landforms are produced and interact
+- Physical geography examines the natural environment: climate, vegetation, soil, water, and landforms, and how they interact with one another.

-- Human geography examines human society and its interaction with the physical environment
+- Human geography examines human society and its relationship with the physical environment, including population distribution, land use, cultural patterns, and industries.

 Geography's Five Themes